parsa-gh/Zabbix/Zabbix-basic-notes.md

 ## Telnet Agent
 Connects to devices via Telnet to execute commands and retrieve output data.

-- Connection direction: Zabbix server → Telnet service on monitored device
+- Connection direction: Zabbix server → Telnet service on monitored device → execute commands
 - Port: **23/TCP**
 - Mainly used for: legacy devices and network equipment that only support Telnet for remote management